jeflem/ananke/doc/src/developers.md

 ### First start of Moodle

+Build the image by running `build.sh` in `images/test-moodle`.

-Start the Moodle container with `run.sh`.
+Start the Moodle container with `run.sh` in `test-moodle` directory.
 Then enter the container's shell with `shell.sh` und run `/opt/init_moodle.sh`.
 This creates the Moodle data base and basic Moodle configuration.
 The script will ask you for your Moodle container's URL.
 With above network configuration use `http://192.168.178.28:9090`.

 In your webbrowser open `http://192.168.178.28:9090/moodle`.
 Log in as user `admin` with password `Admin123.`.
 Answer all questions (email addresses do not matter, because mail is not configured in Moodle).
-The `admin` user is the only exiting user.
+The `admin` user is the only existing user.
 You may add other user for testing.
 ```{important}
 Although the container is running at `http://192.168.178.28:9090` Moodle's URL is `http://192.168.178.28:9090/moodle`.
 ```

+### Moodle security settings

+Moodle has a black list for hosts and a white list for hosts.
+Moodle only sends requests to URLs matching both lists.
+This is especially important for LTI communication in test environments with non-standard ports and requests to `localhost` and friends.
+For instance, hosts `192.168.*.*` are black listed by default.

+Log in to Moodle as `admin`.
+Go to 'Site Administration', 'General', 'Security', 'HTTP Security'.
+Remove your IP pattern from the hosts black list and add your JupyterHub port to the ports white list.

 ### Persistent data